 We can be reached during operating hours at (415) 780-1661.

 We accept cash, credit cards, debit cards, and Samsung Pay.
-Since we recently made the switch to Toast point-of-sale, we no longer accept Apple Pay or Android Pay (until they update their hardware!).
+We also now accept contactless payments via Apple Pay and Android Pay!

 Yes!
 We offer family-style catering for office meals, parties, and social gatherings.
 Please visit our catering page to view our menu and place an order.